-Claremont McKenna College electronically provides a copy of its Guide to Student Life to all students in August of each year.
+Claremont McKenna College provides a copy of its Guide to Student Life via email to all students in August of each year, and to all students who join the campus mid-year, in January.
 The Guide to Student Life provides information about CMC resources and support services, involvement opportunities, and key contact information.
-It also contains important policies that govern campus life that all students are expected to know and with which they are expected to comply.
+It also contains important policies that govern campus life that all students are expected to know and comply with.
 The AOD Program is included in the Guide to Student life and includes full descriptions of CMC's alcohol and drug policy and standards of conduct, guidelines related to events that include alcohol, and information about 1) applicable legal sanctions under federal and state laws for the unlawful possession or distribution of illicit drugs and alcohol; 2) health risks associated with the abuse of alcohol or use of illicit drugs; 3) a list of drug and alcohol programs that are available to students and employees; and 4) a clear statement that the college will impose disciplinary sanctions on students for violations of the standards of conduct and a description of those sanctions.

-CMC's High-Risk Alcohol and Drug Use Prevention Program Guide is available at all times to students.
+CMC's High-Risk Alcohol and Drug Use Prevention Program Guide (Appendix 9) is available at all times to students.

-In August of each year, staff and faculty (hereafter referred to as "employees") are provided a copy of the Substance and Alcohol Abuse Prevention and Program Policy (Appendix A) and the Employee Drug-Free Work Place Policy (Appendix B).
+Each fall, staff and faculty (hereafter referred to as "employees") are provided a copy of the Substance and Alcohol Abuse Prevention and Program Policy (Appendix 10) and the Employee Drug-Free Work Place Policy (Appendix 11).